Ultimaker/Meta/code_conventions.md

 Alignment *** New ***
 ----
 Align code for better readability.
-This can be done on assignment level, parameter passing on function
+This can be done on assignment level, parameter passing on function, array definitions and so on.

 Code Guidelines
 ====
-Below are a couple of guidelines which should generally be followed, unless there's good reason not to.
+Below are a couple of guidelines which should be followed, unless there's good reason not to.

 Implementation (C/C++)
 ----